asfeixue/pax-exam/README.md

 pax-exam
 ========

-Testing the Peergreen platform with Pax Exam 3
+Testing the Peergreen Server with Pax Exam 3